 2. Run the numbers with a land lender

 Traditional banks often struggle with vacant land.
-A land-focused private lender can:
+A land-focused private lender can look at your entire collateral picture and suggest loan structures that balance risk and flexibility.

 3. Decide your comfort zone